K-dash/pyropust/README.md

 ## Blueprint (Batch Execution)

 For performance-critical pipelines, use `Blueprint` to define a sequence of operations and execute them in a single Rust call.
+This reduces Python↔Rust boundary crossings, which can help in longer pipelines.

 ```python
 from pyrope import Blueprint, Op, run